fiverbeyond/In-Otter-Words/_posts/2026-2-1-twenty-questions-part-one.md

 without splitting.
 Does the "benefit" of allowing these groups to exist outweigh the fact that occasionally, they will produce murderers?

 Implicit in this question may be the assumption that unauthorized immigrants commit violent crime at higher rates than U.S. citizens.
-They don't.
-Even if they did, it would still be inappropriate to blame the entire group for the crimes of the minority.
+They don't.[^1] Even if they did, it would still be inappropriate to blame the entire group for the crimes of the minority.
-There's some evidence that left-handed people are more likely to commit sexual crimes, but only a fool would use this as an argument to remove them from society.
+There's some evidence that left-handed people are more likely to commit sexual crimes[^2], but only a fool would use this as an argument to remove them from society.

 ### `2) Was Alexander Hamilton wrong when he argued for a “harmony of ingredients” when considering who could immigrate?`